 For several years we've been the leading children’s agency focusing on these charity corporate partnerships.

 To find out how your business can work with UNICEF, call us on 0300 330 5580 or email email@example.com

-Leading the way in CSR
+Leading the way in Corporate Social Responsibility

 In April 2011, we were the first children’s organisation to create a dedicated CSR team, based at our headquarters in Geneva.
-Their aim is to explore and develop partnerships that go beyond philanthropy.
+Their aim is to explore and develop partnerships that go beyond donations and philanthropy.
 They work with the corporate sector to expand UNICEF’s corporate engagement in order to achieve greater results for children.

 Read about our UK partnerships with Barclays and M&S.

 UNICEF, the UN Global Compact and Save the Children have worked closely with businesses, children, civil society and other stakeholders to develop the first comprehensive set of principles to help companies respect and support children’s rights in the workplace, marketplace, and community.